 TANF, known as Families First in Tennessee, provides low-income families with financial support, educational opportunities, job training, child care, employment assistance, support services, and transitional benefits in an effort to aid these families in moving from government assistance to self-sufficiency.

-The ETSU Families First program in the 31 counties that constitute Zone E for the state of Tennessee has been successful in achieving the main goals set forth by the Department of Human Services.
+The ETSU Families First program in the 24 counties that constitute Districts 1 and 2 for the state of Tennessee has been successful in achieving the main goals set forth by the Department of Human Services.
 The Work Participation Rate, WPR, is the percentage of clients in a given month who have been employed at a job, engaged in community service, attended approved educational programs, participated in job skills training or engaged in approved job search activities for a combined average of 30 or more hours per week.
-ETSU Families First has the highest WPR over the period July 2007 through June 2011 (the first four years of a five-year contract) of any of the zones in Tennessee, usually exceeding the state goal of 65%.
-Perhaps more importantly, ETSU Families First has been the leader in client employment and retention of jobs over that four-year period.
+ETSU Families First had the highest average WPR over the period July 2007 through June 2013 of any of the contractors in Tennessee, usually exceeding the state goal of 65%.
+Perhaps more importantly, ETSU Families First has been the leader in client employment and retention of jobs over that period.

 The mission of ETSU Employment Services is to empower Families First clients to become self-sufficient by gaining the skills necessary to compete in the global economy of the 21st century.
-To this end, ETSU employs highly trained and experienced career advisors referred to as Work Participation Coordinators or simply WPCs.
-Once DHS refers a Families First client to ETSU, a Work Participation Coordinator will work with the client to design a career plan to meet the client's individual needs and desires.
-Specifically, WPCs assist clients to focus on short-term and long-term goals that are the building blocks of future success.
+To this end, ETSU employs highly trained and experienced career advisors referred to as Employment Specialist or simply an ES.
+Once DHS refers a Families First client to ETSU, an Employment Specialist will work with the client to design a career plan to meet the client's individual needs and desires.
+Specifically, the ES assists clients to focus on short-term and long-term goals that are the building blocks of future success.